 Supplementing DBT at Kemah Palms

-At Kemah Palms in Kemah, Texas, dialectical behavior therapy is one of many treatments available to residents.
+At Kemah Palms Recovery, dialectical behavior therapy is one of many addiction treatment options in Houston available to residents.
 Within a comfortable environment, residents can fight back against substance abuse through all of the following:

 - Chronic pain recovery program

-Dialectical behavior therapy is just one of many tools that can aid your journey to recovery.
-For access to a range of resources that can help you fight back against substance abuse, Kemah Palms is an excellent choice.
+Dialectical behavior therapy is just one of many addiction therapy services that can aid your journey to recovery.
+For access to a range of resources that can help you fight back against substance abuse, Kemah Palms Recovery is an excellent choice.
 Call 866-604-1873 to take the next step toward a lifetime of sobriety.